 As we have discussed earlier, when you are trying to get a lot done in a short period of time, security becomes the last concern.
 But you cannot have it that way if you are to survive for a long time in the technology business – which is every business nowadays.

-Penetration testing for startups helps detect the vulnerabilities that creep into the system.
+Penetration testing by third-party for small businesses helps detect the vulnerabilities that creep into the system.
 We will lay down three specific reasons for you that make frequent penetration testing an absolute necessity for startups.

 While the financial loss is quite significant, the real devastation for a small company comes as a loss of credibility.
 Often it is the most basic internal practices that help you protect your customers.
 It is important to understand what data touches what and what lies in the perimeter and take the necessary steps to safeguard your data.